sdsc-hpc-training-org/Expanse-Notebooks/README.md

 `-env-modules cpu/0.17.3b,anaconda3/2021.05 `

 ## Modules
-At the beginning of each Jupyter Notebook, you will find a list of necessary modules and packages that need to be imported to ensure the notebook runs properly.
+At the beginning of each of the Jupyter Notebooks in this collection you will find a list of necessary modules and packages that need to be imported to ensure that the notebook runs properly.
 Before running the notebook, check that your environment includes all the required modules.

-For example, in the `numpy_intro.ipynb`, the header will look like this:
+For example, in the `numpy_intro.ipynb`, the list of moduels will look like this:

 ```
+#Module Needed:[MPT:  pull code from the actual notebook and show it here]
-#Module Needed: numpy, add, matplotlib, collections, Counter
+#numpy, add, matplotlib, collections, Counter
+import ....
 ```
 Check that these modules are installed and available in the Jupyter environment.
 You can do this by defining the environment beforehand using command-line options.

-## GPU Configuration

-**Partition and GPU Allocation**
+## Configuring GPUs for `galyleo`

+Unlike to portal, where the user envionment is set up automatically, the configuration GPUs needs to be set up using arguments passed to `galyleo` as shown below:
+[MPT: gloria expand on explanaton]

+**Defining the Number of GPUs**
--`--partition`:  Specifies the partition to use, such as `gpu -shared` -`--gpus `:  Defines the number of GPUs to allocate for the job.
+-`--gpus `:  Defines the number of GPUs to allocate for the job.

+**Defining the Partition**
+MPT: add explanation with link the user guide table of partition

+-`--partition`:  Specifies the partition to use, such as `gpu -shared`

 For example, the following command launches a job with 2 GPUs, 16 GB of memory, and a time limit of 30 minutes:
 `galyleo launch --account abc123 --partition gpu --gpus 2 --memory 16`

-**Software Environment for Jupyter Notebooks**
+**GPU Software Environment for Jupyter Notebooks**

-i) Using environment modules
+1 Using environment modules

 To load GPU and Anaconda3 environments using module commands:
 `--env-modules`: Load the module `gpu/0.17.3b` and `anaconda3/2021.05`.
 This will ensure that GPU resources and necessary packages are available.